dotnet/corefx/Documentation/building/cross-platform-testing.md

 # Running XUnit tests cross platform

-Unlike Windows, where we run tests as part of the build, we have a seperate explicit testing step on Linux and OSX.
+Unlike Windows, where we run tests as part of the build, we have a separate explicit testing step on Linux and OSX.
 Over time, this special step will go away in favor of a similar "run tests during the build" model.